 And seasoned managers, what about you?
 Are work pressures causing you to fall into bad boss habits, like not giving your team the right amount of space and support to deliver quality work on time?
 Is your department experiencing low morale or a higher-than-expected turnover rate?
 If so, perhaps it’s time to step back, revisit some basics and refresh your management approach.

-Below are five new manager tips that can help new managers hit the ground running, and seasoned managers brush up on the fundamentals that will help them refine their leadership:
+Below are five new manager tips that can help first-time managers hit the ground running, and seasoned managers brush up on the fundamentals that will help them refine their leadership:

 1. Maintain a professional tone

 Keeping things professional at work sounds like a no-brainer, but it can be tricky to monitor the performance of people who are your friends or close associates.
-Tasks like performance reviews and disciplinary action can be especially awkward.
-In fact, 19 percent of chief financial officers (CFOs) interviewed for a recent Robert Half Management Resources survey said supervising friends or former peers is one of the most difficult parts of becoming a manager for the first time.
+Supervising friends or former peers is one of the most difficult parts of becoming a manager for the first time.
 Tasks like performance reviews and disciplinary action can be especially awkward.